Vlad2030/Vlad2030/README.md

 <!-- from https://simpleicons.org/ and https://github.com/simple-icons/simple-icons/blob/develop/slugs.md -->

 # Hi there 👋
-Hello im 19 y'o Backend Developer.
+Hello im 19 y'o Backend Developer / DevOps.
 Road to the 100+ repositories

 How to contact me: Just send to [Telegram](https://t.me/tgbotproger)